 The SeaSense X-Treme 2 is a no-frills, entry-level recreational touring paddle.
-It was a close contender to the Bending Branches Whisper for the Best Budget Buy award, as it is functional and has an exceptionally low price (less than a quarter of the cost of the Aqua-Bound, Camano and Skagit).
-This model is perfect for a brief lake float or short journeys.
+It was a close contender for the Best Budget Buy award, as it is functional and has an exceptionally low price (less than a quarter of the cost of the most competitors).
+This model is perfect for a short lake float or short journeys.
 The foam grips reduced performance, and the point of connection felt shaky.
-Due to is excessive weight, this model would not be recommended for extended tours (over two hours) or for paddlers who are looking for high performance.
-It is $25 cheaper than its closest rival from Bending Branches.
-However, it was also heavier and with a less stable securing mechanism.
+Due to is excessive weight, this model would not be recommended for extended tours (over two hours) or for paddlers who are looking for performance.
 The Sea Sense X-Treme II is for those paddlers looking to get out on the water without making a significant investment into the sport yet.

 Ease of Adjustment

-The adjustment system was easier to use than most, however, this was partly because the connection point was noted to be inherently loose in the first place.
+The adjustment system was easier to use than most; however, this was partly because the connection point was inherently loose in the first place.

 Locking Mechanism Security

 The looser style snap button system used on the SeaSense X-Treme II was not secure.
 There was a significant amount of give in the mechanism which resulted in a shaky, inefficient paddle stroke.
 A novice paddler may not notice or care about this shake.
 However, those looking for efficiency in their paddle strokes may feel frustrated.
-The Werner paddle's Smart view adjustment system, or Aqua-Bound's Posi- Lock ferrule, delivered a significantly superior point of connection for the two-piece paddles.
+The other models of paddles tested, delivered a significantly superior point of connection for the two-piece paddles.

 Due to the aluminum shaft and plastic blades, this paddle is one of the heaviest paddles tested.
-This is unlikely to be a cause of concerns for those looking to do very short journeys.
-However, if you are paddling for more than 30 minutes you are likely to notice the additional fatigue that this paddle will bring.
-Touring kayakers looking for an affordable option with slightly less weight may also want to consider the Best Budget Buy award winner, the Bending Branches Whisper.
+This is unlikely to be a cause of concern for those looking to make very short journeys.
+However, if you are paddling for more than 30 minutes, you are likely to notice the additional fatigue that this paddle will bring.
+Other budget options are not as heavy as this paddle.

-At $40 this is the cheapest paddle we tested, retailing for a fraction of most the other models.
-Although the performance difference was notable compared to the Werner Camano or the Aqua-Bound Sting-Ray, this paddle provides excellent value for the introductory kayaker.
+This is the cheapest paddle we tested, retailing for a fraction of most the other models.
+Although the performance difference was notable compared all to the other paddles, the SeaSense provides excellent value for the introductory kayaker.

-It is hard to contend with the great value of this product.
-If you are looking for a spare paddle for your hardshell kayak, or are considering getting a paddle for your inflatable, this may be a paddle worth spending your money on.
+It is hard to contend with the incredible value of this product.
+If you are looking for a spare paddle for your touring kayak, or are considering getting a paddle for your inflatable, this may be a paddle worth spending your money on.
 However, if you can throw down the extra money for one of the other models, you will notice the difference.